JoshuaKGoldberg/Goldblog/content/blog/ts-expect-error/index.md

 4. `\s*`: Any amount of whitespace
 5. `@(ts-expect-error|ts-ignore)`: Either `@ts-expect-error` or `@ts-ignore`

-That last step is a _matching group_, meaning the contents inside the parenthesis would be stored in the resultant array from `commentDirectiveRegEx.exec(text);`.
+That last step is a _matching group_, meaning the contents inside the parenthesis would be stored in the resultant array from `commentDirectiveRegEx.exec(text)`.

 ```ts
 const commentDirectiveRegEx = /^\s*\/\/\/?\s*@(ts-expect-error|ts-ignore)/;